dcanadillas/nomad-tproxy-tgw/README.md

 > NOTE: If you have already a Consul and Nomad cluster running you can skip this section.
 But bear in mind that you need at least Consul ACLs enabled to work with [Nomad Workload Identities](https://developer.hashicorp.com/nomad/docs/integrations/consul/acl#nomad-workload-identities)

+> NOTE: You can also skip this if you use the [included Multipasss configuration installation](./multipass/README.md#deploy-consul-and-nomad-demo-with-multipass)

 Get into your Linux VM and Install required packages:
 ```bash
 sudo apt install nomad consul uuid -y